 This might seem daunting, but you can do it!
 Don’t forget, language learning is possible at any age.
 You will have fun imitating the English accent, and your self-confidence will get a major boost.
 Fear of not being understood, and being ashamed of one’s accent are the two main reasons why people don’t try to express themselves in the language they’re learning.

 It is important to learn pronunciation as early in the learning process as possible.
 If you continue learning and speaking English without making yourself aware of new sounds, different intonation patterns, word stress, and rhythms of speaking, you will memorize the wrong pronunciation.
 It’s much harder, and takes longer, for our brains to overwrite bad habits with the correct pronunciation than it is to learn it correctly the first time around.

 Wordreference: a great online dictionary.
-Along with the definition of the word, they include both American and British pronunciations.
+Along with definitions, it also includes both American and British pronunciations.
 All you have to do is click on the little speaker icon next to the word.
-They also write the word out phonetically, which can be very useful for some people.
+They also provide a phonetic transcription of each word, which can be very useful if you know how to read it.
 This site is an excellent resource!

-Rhinospike: use this website to get your sentence or short passage pronounced correctly by a native English speaker.
-Rhinospike has an interesting concept: it is free to use, and relies on a trading system.
-You submit your request for a text to be pronounced in English, and in exchange you record a text in your language for someone else.
-Lang-8 (which is great for getting your written English texts corrected) works in a similar way.
+Rhinospike: use this website to get your sentence or short passage read aloud by a native English speaker.
+Rhinospike has an interesting concept: it’s a free system that works on the premise of exchange.
+You submit a request for an English recording of your text, and in exchange, you record a text in your language for someone else.
+The website Langcorrect, which is great for getting your written English texts corrected, works in a similar way.

 Our Speak English with Confidence Masterclass is a complete guide that walks you through the steps necessary for great pronunciation.
-It was specifically designed to help French and Italian speakers who want to improve their spoken English.
-Keep an eye out for more languages coming soon.
 The best part?
-It’s fun!
+There are tons of exercises, and practicing can actually be fun!